adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 	  color: blue;
 	}

-Here the element will be blue as we intended.
+Here the element will be blue as intended.

 ## But sometimes we must use IDs?